Computable measure of the quantum correlation: Introduction

 where $\Omega_0$ denotes the set of all zero-discord states and $ \|X-Y\|^2=\Tr(X-Y)^2 $ is the 2-norm or square norm in the Hilbert-Schmidt space.
 This quantity vanishes on the classical-quantum states.
+It is shown that the geometric discord has an operational interpretation in terms of the average fidelity of the remote state preparation protocol for two-qubit states \cite{DakicNature2012,Giorgi2013}.
 Dakic \etal also obtained a closed formula for the geometric discord of an arbitrary two-qubit state in terms of coherence vectors and correlation matrix of the state.
-Furthermore, an exact expression for the pure $m\otimes m$ states and arbitrary $2\otimes n$ states are obtained \cite{LuoFuPRA2010,LuoFuPRL2011}.
+Furthermore, an exact expression for the pure $m\otimes m$ states and arbitrary $2\otimes n$ states are obtained \cite{LuoFu2010,LuoFuPRL2011,LuoFu2012}.